-Hands on volunteer experience in an agency practicing the 12 core functions of a substance abuse counselor with supervision by both the agency personnel and Addictions Studies Faculty.
+Under the supervision of both the agency personnel and addiction studies faculty, students experience hands on volunteer experience in an agency practicing the 12 core functions of a substance abuse counselor.
 Primary focus of faculty supervision for the fall semester is on development of Orientation, Screening, and Client Education skills as well as mastering the intake process.
 Legal and ethical issues will be discussed in the context of case conferencing.
-(All required coursework must be concurrent with or prerequisite to Practicum)
+All required coursework must be concurrent with or prerequisite to Practicum.
+This course is a designated service learning course within the psychology major.
+(Prerequisites: PSYC331, PSYC351, PSYC430)

-PSYC475d 3 units
+PSYC475d 3 units PRACTICUM IN ADDICTION STUDIES II (S)

-Practicum in Addiction Studies (S)

-Continuation of agency volunteer experience practicing the core functions of substance abuse counselor with supervision by both the agency personnel and Addictions Studies Faculty.
-The primary focus of faculty supervision for the spring semester will be Assessment, counseling, Treatment Planning, Case Management, Crisis Intervention, and Referral.
-(All required coursework must be concurrent with or prerequisite to Practicum)
+A continuation of agency volunteer experience under the supervision of both agency personnel and addiction studies faculty, students will practice the core functions of the substance abuse counselor.
+The primary focus of faculty supervision for the spring semester will be assessment, counseling, treatment planning, case management, crisis intervention, and referral.
+All required coursework must be concurrent with or prerequisite to Practicum.
+This course is a designated service learning course within the psychology major.
+(Prerequisites: PSYC331, PSYC351, PSYC430)